E.B. Black loves keeping up with internet trends and watching YouTube in her spare time.

 I wish I knew where in the world he got such a tiny turkey in this video, for instance.
 Did he somehow find a bird for sale that has barely any meat and is that small?
 Or did he somehow take a real piece of uncooked turkey and fashion it to look like a tiny turkey, bones and everything?
 Either way, I'm impressed.

-6. The Attention To Detail Is Amazing
+6. The Attention to Detail Is Amazing

-At first, I wondered where he got all these mini-candies and then I realized after watching this a couple of times, that all these "candies" are probably actually sprinkles of different shapes and sizes.
+At first, I wondered where he got all these mini-candies and then I realized after watching this a couple of times, that all these "candies" are probably actual sprinkles of different shapes and sizes.
 So he's literally putting frosting on these graham crackers and placing each sprinkle, one at a time, in the right place.
 I've never heard of someone more detailed than that.

 7. Pleasant Atmosphere

 Every video is different slightly, the kitchen has changed in some way, like real people are living there and changing it.
 He takes the season or the theme of the video and adds little details to the set.
 He also uses different music for every video and each new song adds to the pleasure of watching it.

 Walking With Giants is not the first channel to have videos about tiny kitchens and neither will it likely be the last, but I do think it's the best.
 Jay is better at editing than other channels, he prepares more before each episode, and his videos have a better feel to them.

 Unfortunately, tiny kitchens with real working refrigerators and stoves, still aren't available for purchase, for the most part, but that doesn't mean you can't buy adorable tiny kitchen toy playsets and have fun pretending with those.

 Question: What eggs are used on the YouTube channel, "Walking With Giants"?